-When you begin to research how to start a business.
-One of the first steps is deciding on a structure.
-S corporations (S Corp) are one of the more common structural choices for corporate businesses in the United States.
-An S corporation is a closely held corporation that elects to be taxed under Subchapter S of the United States Internal Revenue Code’s Chapter 1—which is where it derives its name.
-In general, these entities do not pay taxes on corporate income.
+An S corporation is a closely held corporation that elects to be taxed under Subchapter S of the US Internal Revenue Code’s Chapter 1—which is where it derives its name.
+In general, these entities don’t pay taxes on corporate income.
 Profits and losses are passed through to shareholders.

 What is an S corp?

-An S corporation is a business structure and tax election available to private corporations, like LLCs or partnerships, that is not subject to corporate income tax.
+An S corporation is a business structure and tax election available to private corporations, like LLCs or partnerships, that isn’t subject to corporate income tax.
 In an S corp, profits pass through to the shareholders, who then pay taxes on those profits when filing their personal income taxes.

 Without exception, all S corporations must be governed by appointed boards of directors, who are required to hold annual meetings.
 They must abide by sets of corporate bylaws, which are strictly regulated by federal and state agencies.